Daisey O’Donnell Flaunts Cleavage & Abs In Sexy Lingerie Sets For Flirty New Video

 Daisey O’Donnell took to Instagram on Tuesday, December 8, to share a new video with her 1 million followers.
 The English model is famous for showing off her insanely fit figure in barely there outfits, and her latest update was no different.
 She looked tantalizing in two sets of skimpy lingerie that did nothing but favors for her killer physique.

-The blond hottie rocked a bra-and-panty combo that showed off her ample assets and made her bronze tan pop.
+The blond hottie rocked a bra-and-panties combo that showed off her ample assets and made her bronze tan pop.
 The sets had similar styles but in different colors.

 The sport-style bra boasted fully-lined cups that barely contained her ample chest and a scoop neckline that flaunted a generous amount of her cleavage.
 Its racerback design helped highlight her lean shoulders and arms.
 The brand’s logo was printed all over the thick band that hugged her toned midriff.